-I took so many photos in here and if only I could share them all, I would.
+I took so many photos in here, and if only I could share them all, I would.
 This post is the second blog post about Shwedagon.
-If you want to see more photos, take a peek of the first part here.
+If you want to see more photos, take a peek at the first part here.

 Shwedagon Pagoda dominates the skyline of the city of Yangon, Myanmar’s capital.
 When I landed at 10 in the evening, I could see the glistening golden stupa from my window seat.
 Man, I was so excited and couldn’t wait to see it in front of me.

 Imagine Yangon without it.
-Would the city have the same appeal like Bagan?
+Would the city have the same appeal as Bagan?
 Nah, I don’t think so.

 The stupa stands at 99 meters and has a diamond-studded spire whose reflections blink like a bolt of soft lightning.

-As a UNESCO World Heritage Site, the pagoda is believed to have kept 8 strands of hair from Gautama Buddha, the founder of Buddhism.
+As a UNESCO World Heritage Site, the pagoda is believed to have kept eight strands of hair from Gautama Buddha, the founder of Buddhism.

-In each of these entrances, you will notice mythological Burmese lions whose heads are golden and their bodies are white.
+In each of these entrances, you will notice mythological Burmese lions whose heads are golden and whose bodies are white.

-As you tread on the stairs going up, take your time, and enjoy the climb.
+As you climb the stairs, take your time, and enjoy the climb.
 With all the lavish decorative ornaments from the walls to the roof, you’d feel like you’re royalty.